-Container growing is a bit more challenging and demands more time, but a little mastery can bring big success.
+Container growing can be a bit more challenging, but a little mastery will bring big success.
 Veggie pots can be started in spring, summer, or fall, as long as you choose the correct veggies for the season.

 The Right Plant and Pot Size

 Bigger is generally better when it comes to pot size.
 Many summer vegetable favorites, such as tomatoes, peppers, beans, and greens need big pots.
 Vining plants, such as cucumbers, squash, melons, and sweet potatoes, need even bigger pots to grow to full glory.
 Large pots hold more soil and water and provide the depth and space plants need to grow fully and stably.
 They also have enough space to keep growing roots cool, a must for plant health.
 Large, deep pot should have ample room to accommodate the stakes or cages that many vegetables need to keep from toppling in summer winds.

 Half whisky barrels, big tubs, and deep trough planters have enough space for vegetables to grow to their fullest.
 Terracotta is not always recommended because it can wick water away.
 Choose lighter-colored pots with thicker because they tend to keep roots cooler.
 Be sure they have plenty of holes in the bottom for ample drainage.
 A layer of permeable garden cloth at each pot’s bottom will keep soil from seeping out.
 Bottom trays are recommended.

 Spacious vertical planters work well for vegetable growing, if they hold enough soil for plants to grow well.
 There are many great styles on the market and templates for crafty builders.
 Check our our vertical vegetable garden Pinterest Pin Board to view a few!